People Insights

 What happens following Completion?

-On Completion the Seller’s solicitor will date the transfer deed and then send it hard copy to the buyer’s solicitor.
+On Completion the Seller’s solicitor will date the transfer deed and then send it to the buyer’s solicitor.
 The buyer’s solicitor will complete stamp duty formalities within 14 days of Completion by lodging an online stamp duty application with the buyer’s consent and will pay the Stamp Duty Land Tax due.
 The online application will generate a form of receipt known as an SDLT5 and this document will be required by the Land Registry when application is made to register by lodging the transfer deed, any mortgage deed and the SDLT5.
-Most straightforward transactions are usually dealt with by H M Land Registry in a few weeks but complicated matters can take up to several months, depending largely on Land Registry’s work load.
+Most straightforward transactions are usually dealt with by HM Land Registry in a few weeks, but complicated matters can take up to several months, depending largely on Land Registry’s workload.

-“Title Deeds” no longer exist and a buyer’s proof of ownership is simply an Official Copy of the Register maintained by HM Land Registry, a copy of which will be sent to the buyer by the buyer’s solicitor following completion of registration.
+“Title Deeds” no longer exist, and a buyer’s proof of ownership is simply an Official Copy of the Register maintained by HM Land Registry, an electronic copy of which will be sent to the buyer by the buyer’s solicitor following registration.

 How we can help

-If you instruct Anthony Gold you will have the reassurance of knowing that a top-ranked London firm is dealing with your transaction and will work to protect your interests and to seek the best manner in which to achieve your objectives.
+When you instruct Anthony Gold, you will have the reassurance of knowing that a top-ranked London firm is dealing with your transaction and will work to protect your interests and to seek the best manner in which to achieve your objectives.

 In addition to our specialist conveyancing services the Firm has substantial expertise in a wide range of complimentary property law areas which will assist if issues arise that fall outside a standard conveyance and which many other smaller firms may not have the resources to provide.